vicaya/hypertable/README.txt

    NOTE: These instructions assume the installation directory is ~/hypertable

+2. Make sure you have extended attributes enabled on the partition that holds the installation (e.g. ~/hypertable).
+To do that, you need to add the user_xattr property to the relevant file systems in your /etc/fstab file.
+For example:

+   /dev/hda3     /home     ext3     defaults,user_xattr     1 2

+   You can then remount the affected partitions as follows:

+   $ mount -o remount /home

-2. Stop the servers
+3. Stop the servers

   *** Must be performed prior to running the regression tests each time **

   cd ~/hypertable
   ./test/stop-servers.sh

-3. Start the servers.
+4. Start the servers.
 The following example illustrates the use of the 'local' DFS broker, but can be changed to use any DFS broker (e.g. hadoop, kosmos, etc.) by replacing the 'local' keyword with the name of the broker you want to use.